Fleetwood branch line: Future of the branch

 In its 2009 Connecting Communities report, the Association of Train Operating Companies supported the re-opening of the branch line to Fleetwood, and Lancashire County Council's (LCC) Rail Improvement Schemes draft report in March 2010 stated that the case for re-opening was "compelling".
 Network Rail stated that a feasibility study had to take place first, which would cost around £30,000.
 As well as re-opening the branch, it is likely that a third platform would also be constructed at Poulton-le-Fylde.

 During the 2019 general election campaign, Prime Minister Boris Johnson pledged to reopen the line.

-The cost of re-opening the branch is estimated at £5.5 million as the northern track is still in situ to just past Jameson Road, Fleetwood.
-In January 2020, the government announced funding of £100,000 for a feasibility study of the route.

 As part of the Preston to Blackpool Electrification there is passive provision for reinstatement of the line to Burn Naze and Fleetwood.

 In January 2019, the line was identified by Campaign for Better Transport as a priority 1 candidate for reopening.

+In January 2020, the government announced funding of £100,000 for a feasibility study of the route.

+The reinstatement of the Fleetwood Railway Line was allocated government funding in 2022 under the Restoring Your Railway Fund. and it is estimated that the cost of re-opening the branch is £5.5 million.